skip982/nalu935/README.md

 Create a fork of the repository, make your changes and then create a pull request.
 Please be sure to check if the pull request has been made before, before creating a new one.

+## Things I need for the jailbreak:

+1. Offsets.

+2. GUI for the jailbreak app, make one with xcode.
+I have provided the app icon for the app.

+3. Viewcontroller code for the app.

+4. exploit.

+5. sandbox escape.

+6.